jpype-project/jpype/doc/userguide.rst

 If no method is found that matches the provided arguments, the method dispatch will produce a ``TypeError``.
-This is the exact same outcome that Python uses when enforcing type safety within it function.
+This is the exact same outcome that Python uses when enforcing type safety within a function.
 If a type doesn't match a ``TypeError`` will be produced.

 Dispatch example
 ----------------

-When JPype is unable to decide with overload of a method to call, the user must resolve the ambiguity.
-That is where casting comes in.
+When JPype is unable to decide which overload of a method to call, the user must resolve the ambiguity.
+This is where casting comes in.

 Take for example the ``java.io.PrintStream`` class.
 This class has a variant of the print and println methods!